-"There are some governments that act more upon their own interests, but we do not," Patino said when asked if he was concerned about potentially damaging Ecuador's relationship with the United States.
+"There are some governments that act more upon their own interests, but we do not," Patino said.
 "We act upon our principles."

-"We take care of human rights of the people," he added.
+He added, "We take care of the human rights of the people."

-Patino will hold a news conference Monday evening in Hanoi.
+Patino was to hold a news conference Monday evening in Hanoi.